-Latest findings from this study released (7/29/2015).
-Click on S-CAFH Publications & Reports on the left-hand navigation menu to read the latest briefing reports, or directly access by clicking on these links: the PLACE report, and the PERSON report.
+The latest findings from this study were released (7/29/2015).
+Click on S-CAFH Publications & Reports on the left-hand navigation menu to read the latest briefing reports, or directly access them by clicking on these links: the PLACE report and the PERSON report.
 Read the press release here.

 This research will examine the potential long-term effects of Sandy on the health and well-being of New Jersey residents exposed to the storm.
-It will also shed light on what has helped or hindered people in their ongoing recovery.
+It will also shed light on what has helped or hindered people’s recovery.

 The Sandy Child and Family Health Study (S-CAFH) is a research project funded by the State of New Jersey in order to understand the effects of Hurricane Sandy on the health and well-being of children and adults, the ongoing needs of affected residents, and how well people and households are recovering.